 *â‹All required qualifications must be documented on application materials.

-A combination of education, work/intern experience that meets State of MN Human Services Licensing Act, Rule 3 (9503.0033) requirements for Child Care Assistant Teacher such as high school graduate/GED
+A combination of education, and teacher experience that meets State of MN State Human Services Licensing Act, Rule3 (9503.0033) requirements for Assistant Child Care Teacher, such as high school diploma or eqiivalent, at least 12 quarter credits (8 semester credits) in early childhoo education from an accredited post-secondary school, and 2,080 hours as an aide or intern. https://www.revisor.mn.gov/rules/9503.0033 for additional qualifications.

-Pass a background study and reference verification that meets requirements of State of MN State Human Services Licensing Act, Rule 11
+Pass background fingerprint study and reference verification that meets the requirements of the State of MN State Human Services Licening Act, Rule 11.

 About University of Minnesota, Twin Cities